danielbodnar/awesome-stars/README.md

 ## nodejs

+- [andreasbm/readme](https://github.com/andreasbm/readme) - Automatically generate a beautiful best-practice README file based on the contents of your repository
+- [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
+Available as a Node.js module, REST API server, and CLI app.
+- [xiangsx/gpt4free-ts](https://github.com/xiangsx/gpt4free-ts) - Providing a free OpenAI GPT-4 API !
+This is a replication project for the typescript version of xtekky/gpt4free
+- [extractus/article-extractor](https://github.com/extractus/article-extractor) - To extract main article from given URL with Node.js
+- [LeCoupa/awesome-cheatsheets](https://github.com/LeCoupa/awesome-cheatsheets) - 👩‍💻👨‍💻 Awesome cheatsheets for popular programming languages, frameworks and development tools.
+They include everything you should know in one single file.
 - [reactide/reactide](https://github.com/reactide/reactide) - Reactide is the first dedicated IDE for React web application development.
 - [nightwatchjs/nightwatch](https://github.com/nightwatchjs/nightwatch) - Integrated end-to-end testing framework written in Node.js and using W3C Webdriver API.
 Developed at @browserstack
 - [APIDevTools/json-schema-ref-parser](https://github.com/APIDevTools/json-schema-ref-parser) - Parse, Resolve, and Dereference JSON Schema $ref pointers in Node and browsers